 Read more: Here's how you can prioritise your financial goals

 An investment portfolio typically has two sources of returns:

 - Capital appreciation from any price increases in your holdings

 Income investing assures you of a steady stream of income.
-For fixed income investing, companies or governments that issue bonds are legally bound to pay you bond interest or coupons.
+In fixed income investing, companies or governments that issue bonds are legally bound to pay you bond interest or coupons.
 They must also repay your principal amounts when your bonds mature, unless they default or are under liquidation.
-This obligation means you can expect to receive this income even in bear markets.
+This obligation means you can expect to receive the income even in bear markets.

 Dividend stocks also give you regular income.
 Dividends may come from a company’s yearly operating profits, which it shares with its shareholders.
 Note, however, that not all companies pay dividends, so not all stocks are dividend stocks.
 Also, companies are not obliged to declare dividends every year.
 They may cut or stop their payouts in a particular year if the economy or their business is not doing well.

 Recall that Singapore banks capped their dividends in 2020 at the height of the Covid-19 pandemic, under restrictions from the Monetary Authority of Singapore.